 Are you still suffering from the hangover of your student days?
-No, not the type you get from impromptu “study” sessions at the campus bar.
+No, not the type you get from impromptu “study” sessions at the university bar.
 We’re talking student loan debt hangovers, another headache-causing activity of student life.

 Student loan payments are a fact of life for anyone who borrowed the funds to get their qualification.
-So, regardless of whether you hit the books – or the beers – hard, you’re going to need to find a way to pay that cash back.
-There is light at the end of the tunnel, though, so settle in for a study session of the financial kind, so you can reap the rewards of wiping clean that student loan debt.
+So, regardless of whether you hit the books – or the beers – hard, you have to find a way to pay that cash back.
+There is light at the end of the tunnel, though.
+So, settle in for a study session of the financial kind, so you can reap the rewards of wiping clean that student loan debt.

 Make a plan to take on student debt

 The pros and cons to making extra student loan repayments

 Instead of assuming the nagging parent in this student loan debt scenario, consider this your guide to making a student loan debt strategy a little more manageable.
 First off, when you are employed and earning more than $367 per week, employers will generally deduct 12 cents in each dollar you earn towards loan repayments, unless you have a student loan repayment deduction exemption.
 For example, you may be eligible for a deduction if you are studying full time in the same year you are working full time, are a New Zealand borrower and think you’ll earn less than the annual repayment threshold of $19,084.
 Any money deducted for student loan payments is paid back to the Inland Revenue Department.

 Some people choose to make voluntary additional student loan payments.
 This has both upsides and downsides, so you need to think of what works best for you.
 If you don’t make extra payments you’ll save money in the short term, and by stretching out your debt repayment longer the amount you owe will actually be eaten away by inflation.
 On the other hand, if you want to borrow money in the future, such as to buy a house or business, your student loan debt will be taken into account.

 Put student loan payments on hold if you have other debts